0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/README.md

 ## More about me

-I don’t only live on GitHub, I try to do many things not to get bored 🙃.
-To learn more about me, you can visit the following links:
+I don’t live on GitHub alone, I try to avoid boredom by doing many things 🙃.
+To learn more about me, visit the following links:

 - [Podcasts](http://david.gatti.pl/podcasts)
 - [Articles](http://david.gatti.pl/articles)